Hiking in Bulgaria

 Be sure to check Hiking in Europe page for additional information and links.

-Best time of year to hike is August and September for elevations above 1500m, and September and October for lower elevations.
+Best time of year to hike is August and September for elevations above 1500m, and September through November for lower elevations.
 Spring and early summer are typically wet, with lots of ticks and mosquitoes at lower elevations.
 Mid summer can be very hot.
-After October, temperatures can be very cold, especially at higher elevations, with snow in winter.
+After November, temperatures can be very cold even at low elevations, with snow in winter.

 E3